Guangzhou Attractions: 25 Best Places to Visit (2023)

 Don’t forget while you’re in Guangzhou to taste the regional cuisine!
 The city is very Cantonese, and because of this, you will find that it offers dim sum at just about every turn.
 In addition to that, tea is a huge part of the culture.
 Of course, it’s a part of all Chinese culture, but the citizens of Guangzhou take it very seriously.

 Another thing you shouldn’t miss is the whole roasted pig.
 Called “kao ru zhu,” it is a divine way to indulge in a pork dish.
 You can find many restaurants in the city that feature it.
 Like all Chinese cities, Guangzhou has its own take on cuisine, something it does exceptionally well.
-Between the Guangzhou attractions and food, you’ll have much to remember from your trip to Guangzhou.
+Between the attractions in Guangzhou and food, you’ll have much to remember from your trip to Guangzhou.